ChemParse/ChemParse/examples/basic_example.md

     My value: 1.234 eV

-    2024-10-11 14:47:07,112 - chemparse - WARNING - No procedure for analyzing the data found in type `BlockOrcaUnrecognizedWithSingeLineHeader`, returning the raw data:
+    2024-10-11 14:47:07,112 - pychemparse - WARNING - No procedure for analyzing the data found in type `BlockOrcaUnrecognizedWithSingeLineHeader`, returning the raw data:
                                 ***************************************
                                 *            Another data             *
                                 ***************************************